 How to evaluate care needs?

-Accueil > Retirement Home > When to move into a retirement home?
+Accueil > Retirement Home > When to move into a retirement home in Canada?

 The decision to move to a retirement home is often prompted by the evolving care needs of a senior loved one.
 As individuals age, their requirements for assistance with daily activities may increase, and this can be a significant factor in determining the right time to transition to a retirement home.
 Let's explore how the level of care needed can become a decisive factor in this important decision.